 The Rhode Island General Laws require an annual audit to be performed by the State Auditor General.
-The fiscal year 2009 audit of the financial statements has been completed in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards.
+The fiscal year 2010 audit of the financial statements has been completed in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards.
 The Independent Auditor's Report on the Lottery's financial statements is included in the financial section of this report.
-Also, in accordance with Government Auditing Standards, the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, is included in a separate communication.
+Also, in accordance with Government Auditing Standards, the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, was issued by the State Auditor General.